-The University of Dayton School of Law awards scholarships to approximately 50 percent of each entering class.
+The University of Dayton School of Law awards scholarships to to over half of each entering class.
 Most of our scholarships are merit-based, with the goal of diversifying the class taken into consideration.
 Renewal of merit scholarships is dependent upon academic performance at the end of the preceding two semesters.
 No separate application for scholarship consideration is required.

+Scholarship renewal and eligibility are reviewed each academic year at the end of the spring semester.
 President’s and Dean’s Merit Scholarships are renewed annually as long as the recipient maintains at least a 2.95 cumulative grade point average.
-Scholarship renewal and eligibility are reviewed each academic year at the end of the spring semester.
+Students that have a cumulative GPA of a 2.75-2.94 will be awarded 50% of the original award.
 Legal Opportunity Scholarships are renewed annually on an unconditional basis.

 Additional Scholarships for Upper-Level students

 We occasionally offer additional scholarships to upper-level students, but only when funding is available.
 These awards are funded through endowed scholarships and an application is required.
 In addition, several scholarships are awarded on an annual basis to upper-level students to recognize their commitment to public service, social justice, and to the School of Law.Back to top from Additional Scholarships for Upper-Level students